mozilla-mobile/mozilla-vpn-client/docs/dev-containers.md

 - Node
 - A docker Compatible Container engine ([rancher](https://rancherdesktop.io/), [colima](https://github.com/abiosoft/colima), [podman](https://podman-desktop.io/))
 - For simplicity we will continue with [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-> Note: Mozillians: Get a licence in servicedesk!
+> Note: Mozillians: Get a license in servicedesk!
 - Install With Recommended Settings.
 - (In case you are running on an M1 Mac)
   - Go to Docker Settings -> "Features in development"